Andrés Iduarte: Biography

 From 1939, Andrés Iduarte became Hispano-American Literature Professor at Columbia University, where he got his doctoral degree, remaining there till 1952.

-In 1952 he was designated General Director of the National Institute of Fine Arts (Instituto Nacional de Bellas Artes, INBA) in Mexico; there he had among his fellow associates important artists such as Andrés Henestrosa, Celestino Gorostiza, José Durón and Pedro Ramírez Vázquez, who were chairmen of the Literature, Theatre, Music and Architecture Departments, respectively.
+In 1952, he was designated General Director of the National Institute of Fine Arts (Instituto Nacional de Bellas Artes, INBA) in Mexico; there he had among his fellow associates important artists such as Andrés Henestrosa, Celestino Gorostiza, José Durón and Pedro Ramírez Vázquez, who were chairmen of the Literature, Theatre, Music and Architecture Departments, respectively.
 In 1955, he was dismissed of his duties by then president Adolfo Ruíz Cortines, for allowing the Soviet flag to be laid upon Frida Kahlo's coffin at her funeral, as willed by her beliefs.
 From 1961, Iduarte returned to Columbia University where he eventually became emeritus professor.

 Among the recognitions he obtained, was the First Award of the Martí's Pro-Centennial Commission in Essay written by Foreigners in Havana, 1951, on his work Martí, Writer (Martí, escritor) On July 17, 1978, the Juárez Autonomous University of Tabasco and the state government of Tabasco awarded him with the Silver Juchiman for Arts.

-Andrés Iduarte got married twice to the same woman, Graciela Frías Amescua, though they never had any children.
+Andrés Iduarte was married twice to the same woman, Graciela Frías Amescua, though they never had any children.
 On April 16, 1984, Andrés Iduarte died in Mexico City.